And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 I appreciate it very, very much.

-1-800-282-2882, and we got like 17 minutes of show left, or we can do plenty of other things too.
+And we got like 17 minutes to show left, and we can do plenty of other things too.

 So anything you like.

-Uh Rush will be back tomorrow.
+Rush will be back tomorrow.

-Uh, that's the hope.
+That's the hope.

 Fingers crossed.

-I hope you're uh feeling uh better there, sir.
+I hope you're feeling better there, sir.

-And we'll all be back on the EIB network in just a moment.
+And we'll all be back on the EIB Network in just a moment.

-Mark Davis filling in at WBAP Dallas Fort Worth.
+Mark Davis filling in at WBAP Dallas, Fort Worth.

 The plan is for Rush to return tomorrow.

-That plan involves him healing up the rest of the way from a really nasty upper respiratory thing of some kind, so here's to hoping that happens so we can all drive around together and listen to Rush tomorrow.
+That plan involves him healing up the rest of the way from a really nasty upper respiratory thing of some kind.

 Meanwhile, though, thank you for hanging out with me today.